Plot holes in reality

 Gwyn, puckishly pressing one critic for his definition of a “political novel,” was answered with: “Presenting a view of how society and culture is organized through power structures, war, socioeconomics.”
 Gwyn rightly replied that “If you define ‘politics’ in that way, you’ve constructed a definition that’s sufficiently broad enough to encompass everything.
 In other words, you’ve emptied the term of all meaning.”

 That’s what theme talk, especially of a political variety, does.
-Its vagueness as much an enemy of good interpretation as the political is of honest art.
+Its vagueness is as much an enemy of good interpretation as the political is of honest art.

 * What I have written, I have written.